Toy gun prompts warning to avoid Tauranga Hospital

-St John Ambulance crews were warned to stay away from Tauranga Hospital this afternoon due to an incident with a toy gun.
+St John Ambulance crews were warned to stay away from Tauranga Hospital this afternoon amid firearm fears.

 The issue was later discovered to be a false alarm involving a toy gun.